ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the comedy of human evolution
+   - Exploring how evolution built us for survival, not happiness
    - Finding the satirical angle
    - Making it relatable and timeless